philcockfield/philcockfield/docs/slugs.md

 Ref: **Alan Kay** ([timestmp](https://www.youtube.com/watch?v=Ud8WRAdihPg&t=24s))
 Ref: **Bruner** ([Wikipedia](https://en.wikipedia.org/wiki/Jerome_Bruner)) (sys.edu: Education Theorist)

-logic as a fragile inference system, dependent more on the strength of the context it resides within.
+Logic as a fragile inference system, dependent more on the strength of the context it resides within.

-Focus on getting the contexts right
+Focus on getting the contexts right:

 >> "It's not logic that is powerful...logic is actually a weak method because it depends on fragile chains of inference.
 And people have used logic throughout history, but mostly in inappropriate contexts.